ANNUAL REPORTING 2023 SCHOOL YEAR

 School Improvement Plan Goal Achievements

-· Implement a whole school focus on the charism of each of the Orana Houses: Francis, Ward, Salvado and MacKillop.
+· Continue the whole school focus on the charism of each of the Orana Houses; Francis, Ward, Salvado and MacKillop.

-· Staff and students engaged with the value of Excellence, through class based, student led inquiry projects.
+· Staff and students engaged with the value of Respect through class-based, student-led inquiry projects.

-· Whole school liturgy or Masses were dedicated to each of the significant Catholics that our Houses are named after.
-The Year 5 students researched the charism of each house to share with the school community.
+· Whole School Masses were dedicated to each of the significant Catholics that our Houses are named after.
+Signage is installed in the hall to promote the character strengths that these patrons display.

-· Exploration of the Orana Learning Principles to work towards a collective understanding of using these to drive lesson design.
+· Orana Learning Principles were reframed to ensure collective understanding and consistent use to drive lesson design.

-· Explore the cultural backgrounds of families and devise ways to embrace the diversity and difference in our community.
+Community · Continue to explore ways to embrace the cultural differences and diversity in our community.

 · Provide opportunities for partnerships between parents and school to enhance understanding of the learning process and child development.